structr/structr/README.md

 Copyright 2010-2014 Axel Morgner

-Structr is licensed under the GPLv3 and AGPLv3 (structr UI).
+Structr is licensed under the AGPLv3 (see LICENSE.txt).